buildit/bookit-server/README.md

 There are a small set of services under which the code is organized under src/services.

 ##### Mock
 A version that implements the interface and has basic or pass-through functionality.
+Sometimes these implementations imitate Microsoft's idiosyncracies like the PassthroughMeetingService in CachedMeetingService.

 ##### MS Graph
 These are the services that connect to Microsoft.